Perl 6 native types

 num would have been a NaN.

 This is due to the fact that Natives don't know their types because they're just values, without any meta-data.
 In multi-dispatch, you can have a native candidate, but you cannot differentiate different sizes of the same native type.
-That is, you can have an Int and int candidates, but there would be an ambiguity between int, atomicint, int64, etc. candidates.
+That is, you can have an Int and int candidates, but there would be an ambiguity between, for instance int, atomicint or int64 candidates.

 They cannot be bound either.
 Trying to do